SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 Upon closer analysis, the count was unusually lower than 5 counts per minute for three minutes, at around 12 midnight.
 This may be due to a momentary event where the converter supplied less than the minimum voltage range of 450V to the GM tube.
 If the GM tube does not receive enough voltage, its signals will have a shorter period and get filtered by the lowpass filter on the signal net.
 Hence the detected signals may not be recorded by the ZSOM-M01.

 However, the counts returned to normal immediately after, signifying that the circuit did not suffer any permanent damage.
 Furthermore, while this event may be attributed to the rapid change in temperature, it only occured once out of the 4 temperature shifts.
 Moreover, over 16 hours of testing, this event only occured once over a short 3 consecutive minutes.
-Hence, these 3 data points can be considered as outliers and confidence remains high in the high-voltage PCB's ability to provide robust radiation detection.
+Hence, these 3 data points can be considered as outliers and confidence remains high in the high-voltage PCB's ability to provide robust radiation detection under extreme temperatures and changes in temperature.

 ## 2.7 Conclusion